Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Isaac Ro - Goldman Sachs & Co.

 Good afternoon, guys.
 Just one on NIH since it's been a big topic.
 I think maybe there's been a lot of focus on the headline use there or the $2 billion, which obviously is important, but if you look within that, it does seem like there's also some changes going on with regards to how the dollars get allocated.
 And I'm curious if you could remind us, typically when an NIH grant is received, how does those dollars find their way to an order for one of your instruments, especially at the high-end, because if I have it right, there's some new conversation out of NIH just in the last day or so where they might limit – they might cap the grant support for any given recipient.
-And if that were the case, just wondering (54:52) people sometimes pool (54:53) their grant dollars or need larger grant awards in R01s, would that be a factor to watch when it comes to orders in that specific part of your customer base?
+And if that were the case, just wondering the extent to which people sometimes pool their grant dollars or need larger grant awards in R01s, would that be a factor to watch when it comes to orders in that specific part of your customer base?

 Frank H. Laukien - Bruker Corp.